-traffic would be received through 1WW broadcast videotex.
-One question which certainly arises with message sending through broadcast videotex is data (or, more precisely, message) security, although this problem could be solved relatively easily with the help of so-called public-key cryptosystems.
-Such systems would work [4] with an individual known encryption for each subscriber, which would not thereby reveal the corresponding individual description key, defined and solely owned by each subscriber who wants to receive the messages.
-The encryption key, however, would be "announced" publicly and put as information on the broadcast videotex systems.
-Methods for generating corresponding encryption and decryption systems are known in the literature.
+would be received through 1WW broadcast videotex.
+One question which certainly arises with message sending through broadcast videotex is data (or, more precisely, message) security, although this problem could be solved relatively easily with the help of socalled public-key cryptosystems.
+Such systems would work [2] with an individual encryption for each subscriber, which would not thereby reveal the corresponding individual description key, defined and solely owned by each subscriber who wants to receive the messages.
+The encryption key, however, would be 'announced' publicly and put as information on the broadcast videotex systems.
+Methods for generating corresponding encryption systems are known in the literature.
 The definition handling of such encryption keys at the user's site would obviously require an intelligent videotex decoder with local processing capabilities.

-Such systems, however, are a long way off yet.
-As to channeling voice telephone traffic to videotex, transferable telephone calls would appear as electronic messages as well, which could be handled mainly by 2W videotex systems, but also a limited way with 1W mode.
-As to the implementation for 2W videotex delivering electronic mail systems; these are already in use in the UK.
-In late 1981 Prestel has introduced such a new software system, and Austria is planning to follow the UK example soon.
-This 2W videotex service is expected to become operational during March 1982.
+Such systems, however, are a long way off.
+As to channelling voice telephone traffic to videotex, transferable telephone calls would appear as electronic messages as well, which could be handled mainly by 2W videotex systems, but also a limited way with 1W mode.
+As to the implementation of 2W videotex delivering electronic mail systems, these are already in use in Britain.
+In late 1981 Prestel introduced such a new software system, and Austria is planning to follow the British example soon.

-Also for 2W videotex delivering electronic mail, Butler, Cox and Partners [19] expect a rapid growth of different electronic mail terminals in Western Europe (Table 3).
-They expect that the 2W videotex terminals would be the majority of all electronic mail terminals, including telex, in Western Europe by 1983.
+Also for 2W videotex delivering electronic mail, Butler, Cox [6] expect a rapid growth of different electronic mail terminals in Western Europe (Table 2).
+They expect that 2W videotex terminals will be the majority of all electronic mail terminals, including telex, in Western Europe by 1983.